Accountability Partners and Why You Need One

 Business accountability partners are similar to a mentor, with a few significant differences.
 Your mentor is an experienced and trusted advisor who can teach you from their knowledge and experiences.

 Your relationship with a mentor is typically hierarchical, but an accountability partner is a peer-to-peer.
-Having someone who you feel can be candid with can keep you on track and ultimately make it easier to achieve your goals.
+Having someone who you feel can be candid with you and can keep you on track and ultimately make it easier to achieve your goals.

 One modern-day example is Oprah Winfrey stating Maya Angelou (poet and author) was her mentor.
 Winfrey described Angelou as being “…there for me always, guiding me through some of the most important years of my life.”
 Winfrey has also spoken of her accountability partners for her personal life, her buddies at Weight Watchers who help her to meet her weight loss goals.